 Enquire About This Tour Code FVN Nairobi to Vic Falls

-This expedition into the heart of East Africa offers a unique combination of fascinating cultures and excellent wildlife viewing opportunities.
-Meet the friendly locals in the traditional Malawian village of Chitimba and discover their unique way of life then enjoy a few days on the beach at Zanzibar, the spice island.
-During game drives at Serengeti National Park and Ngorongoro Crater there’s plenty to see, from lions hunting to amazing herds of zebra and wildebeest.
+This expedition into East Africa offers a unique combination of fascinating cultures and wildlife.
+Meet the friendly locals in the traditional Malawian village of Chitimba then enjoy a few days on the beach at Zanzibar, the spice island.
+During game drives at Serengeti National Park and Ngorongoro Crater there’s plenty to see, including the Big Five if you're lucky!

 The tour that we operate in the reverse direction is Nairobi to Vic Falls (FNV).

 The first day of your tour is simply an arrival day with no pre-organised activities.
 In order to allow time to relax and see some of the sights you may wish to add pre tour accommodation.
 On arrival please ask at the reception for information on when the pre departure meeting will be held.

 Your joining location is inside the Mosi-oa-Tunya National Park.
 When you arrive at the gate of the park, please inform them you are travelling with Tucan Travel and that your entrance fee to the park has been prepaid.
 As well as a gateway to the majestic Victoria Falls, Livingstone, named after the great 19th century Scottish explorer David Livingstone, is also a haven for adrenalin-pumping, heart-stopping adventure activities.